bitrise-io/devcenter/_articles/reviews/android-tips-tricks.md

 {% include message_box.html type="note" title="Java 8 is now pre-installed" content=" Java 8 is now the pre-installed Java version on the Bitrise.io Linux Stack.
 This section is kept here for future reference, in case you'd need another Java version. "%}

-_If you'd need a Java / JDK version which is not preinstalled on the Android stacks, you can follow this guide to install it.
-This example will install Java/JDK 8, please adapt it to the version you need._
+If you'd need a Java or JDK version which is not preinstalled on the Android stacks, you can follow this guide to install it.
+This example will install Java/JDK 8 with a `Do anything with Script step`, feel free to adapt it to the version you need.

-If your build requires JDK 8, you can install and activate it with a `Script` step:
+1. Add the `Do anything with Script step` to your workflow with the content below:

        #!/bin/bash
        set -ex

        add-apt-repository -y ppa:openjdk-r/ppa
        apt-get update -qq
        apt-get install -y openjdk-8-jdk
        update-java-alternatives -s /usr/lib/jvm/java-1.8.0-openjdk-amd64
        echo "done"

-That's all, just add the `Script` step to the Workflow with the content above, and start a new build.
+2. Start a new build.
 This `Script` step can be the very first step in the Workflow, as it does not depend on anything else.